Finnish grammar

 The Finnish language is spoken by the majority of the population in Finland and by ethnic Finns elsewhere.
-Unlike the languages spoken in neighbouring countries, such as Swedish and Norwegian, which are North Germanic languages, or Russian, which is a Slavic language, Finnish is a Uralic language of the Finnic languages group.
+Unlike the Indo-European languages spoken in neighbouring countries, such as Swedish and Norwegian, which are North Germanic languages, or Russian, which is a Slavic language, Finnish is a Uralic language of the Finnic languages group.
 Typologically, Finnish is agglutinative.
 As in some other Uralic languages, Finnish has vowel harmony, and like other Finnic languages, it has consonant gradation.

 Pronouns

 The pronouns are inflected in the Finnish language much in the same way that their referent nouns are.

 Personal pronouns

-⠀⠀Personal pronouns are used to refer to human beings only.
-The personal pronouns in Finnish in the nominative case are listed in the following table:
+Personal pronouns are used to refer to human beings only.
+In Finnish all personal pronouns are gender-neutral and the English she and he can't be translated directly.
+Personal pronouns in Standard Finnish in the nominative case are listed in the following table: